The First Dedicated Survey of Atmospheric Escape from Planets Orbiting F Stars: Individual Planet Results

 \subsection{WASP-12~b}

-WASP-12~b is a hot Jupiter (1.47 $M_J$, 1.97 $R_J$) orbiting a slowly rotating late F star ($6265\pm50$~K, $v$sin$i_*=$ $1.6^{+0.8}_{-0.4}~$\si{\kilo\meter\per\second}) host every $1.09$ days \citep{HebbCollier-Cameron2009,AlbrechtWinn2012, LeonardiNascimbeni2024}.
+WASP-12~b is a hot Jupiter (1.47 $M_J$, 1.97 $R_J$, $T_{eq}=2516$~K) orbiting a slowly rotating late F star ($6265\pm50$~K, $v$sin$i_*=$ $1.6^{+0.8}_{-0.4}~$\unit{\kilo\meter\per\second}) host every $1.09$ days \citep{HebbCollier-Cameron2009,AlbrechtWinn2012, LeonardiNascimbeni2024}.
 WASP-12~b is the only exoplanet that has been observationally confirmed to be undergoing tidally-induced orbital decay \citep{MaciejewskiDimitrov2016, PatraWinn2017, WeinbergSun2017, BaileyGoodman2019, YeeWinn2020, MaFuller2021}.
 Measurements of the tidal deformation of WASP-12~b have resulted in an estimated Love number ($h_2=1.55^{+0.45}_{-0.49}$) similar to those of Jupiter and WASP-103~b (see Section~\ref{sec:wasp103}), suggesting that these planets may have similar internal structures \citep{AkinsanmiBarros2024}.
 This star is the primary in a hierarchical triple system, with a pair of early M dwarf companions located at a projected separation of $1\arcsec.06$ with $\Delta J$ of $3.81\pm0.05$ and $3.92\pm0.05$, respectively \citep{Bechter2014,Ngo2015}.
 These companions are not resolved in our WIRC photometry, but contribute a negligible flux in the He$^*$ aperture.
+To confirm this, we used PHOENIX models to scale the reported $\Delta J$ value from Keck/NIRC2 to the Palomar/WIRC He$^*$ bandpass.
+We found a combined flux contamination ratio of 0.048 for the two nearby stars, corresponding to a change of 0.86$\sigma$ in our best-fit planet-star flux ratio.

 WASP-12~b's high Roche filling factor (0.55) and extreme stellar irradiation make it particularly susceptible to atmospheric loss.
 NUV observations reveal a deep transit signal consistent with Roche lobe overflow, with significant pre-ingress absorption indicative of extended escaping material that likely forms a torus around the star \citep{FossatiHaswell2010,LaiHelling2010,HaswellFossati2012,FossatiAyres2013,NicholsWynn2015}.
 A separate detection of H$\alpha$ absorption by \cite{JensenCauley2018} is more difficult to interpret, as subsequent H$\alpha$ observations with other spectrographs were unable to recover the reported signal \citep{PaiAsnodkar2024,CzeslaLampon2024}.
 It has also been suggested that emission from escaping CO gas flowing from the planet onto the star might explain the shape of WASP-12~b's Spitzer \SI{4.5}{\micro\meter} phase curve, which has a modulation period that is half of the planet's orbital period \citep{BellZhang2019}.